 Mellon New Strategies for the Humanities at Berkeley

-Funded by the Andrew W. Mellon Foundation, New Strategies for the Humanities at Berkeley offers generous awards that support the integration of the humanities with the signature initiatives and the University's strategic plan.
-The Chancellor’s plan emphasizes the need for UC Berkeley to model “the university of the future” in the context of its role as a public research university.
+Funded by the Andrew W. Mellon Foundation, New Strategies for the Humanities at Berkeley offers generous awards that support the integration of the humanities with the University's strategic plan, which emphasizes the need for UC Berkeley to model “the university of the future” in the context of its role as a public research university.

 Full funding details, calls for proposals, and application forms are listed below.
-Applications for fall 2021 and spring 2022 will be posted in August 2020.
+Applications for fall 2021 and spring 2022 are due on Sunday, October 4, 2020.
+You are welcome to apply for multiple programs per cycle (e.g. Compass Course and Mentored-Research), but you may only be part of one application per program (e.g. please do not submit more than one Compass Course application per cycle).
+Decisions will be made by the end of October.
 Questions may be referred to Les Gorske, Academic Director, New Strategies for the Humanities.

 A list of prior recipients and sample class projects is available online.